-Air Fryer Beef Meatballs —If you are looking for a really authentic Italian Meatball Recipe that cooks up in the air fryer, this is the my-go-to recipe.
+Air Fryer Beef Meatballs —If you are looking for an authentic Italian Meatball Recipe that cooks up in the air fryer, this is the my go-to recipe.

-It was originally my Sicilian Grandmother’s Recipe, passed down to my mother and now to me.
+It was initially my Sicilian Grandmother’s Recipe, passed down to my mother and now to me.
 I love the homemade and authentic taste.
 Today, Air Fryer Meatballs.